2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>e8991b82-4966-5e04-8f05-7cae46eacbaa</chapterId>
 Welcome to the BTC302 course!

 Since 2009, Bitcoin has continued to develop.
-This includes the implementation of new Bitcoin Improvement Proposals (BIPs), the creation of new layers to scale the network (among others, Lightning Network), and the development of multiple companies and startups.
+This includes the implementation of new Bitcoin Improvement Proposals (BIPs), the creation of new layers to scale the network (such as the Lightning Network), and the development of multiple companies and startups.

 Its development is also visible on-chain, particularly in the growing number of transactions.